adonutartist/Nemos-Hackpad-DONUT-PAD/README.md

 # DONUT PAD :O
-DonutPad is a 12 key macropad with a rotary encoder and an OLED Display.
+Donut Pad is a 12 key macropad with a rotary encoder and an OLED Display.
 It uses QMK firmware.
 It was made to function as a gamepad/gamecontroller.

 ## Features: